 In 2020, Laura Marie Brown and Patrick Kirk Smith authored a report into Liverpool City Region’s artist studios.
 Hear from artists, studios and spaces as they reflected on their role, what they need and whether they can survive.

-On the panel are - Patrick Kirk Smith, Michelle Peterkin-Walker, Erika Rushton, Brigitte Jurack, Claire Weetman.
+On the panel were - Patrick Kirk Smith, Michelle Peterkin-Walker, Erika Rushton, Brigitte Jurack, Claire Weetman.
 Chaired by Laura Marie Brown.

-The event accompanies the exhibition in Bluecoat's Vide, A Creative Community, which reflects on over a century of the Bluecoat as a working building for artists.
+The event accompanied the exhibition in Bluecoat's Vide, A Creative Community, which reflected on over a century of the Bluecoat as a working building for artists.

 About the panel members

 Brigitte Jurack is an artist and Head of Sculpture/Time based arts at Manchester School of Art, Manchester Metropolitan University, and co-founder of the artists’ collective Foreign Investment.
 After completing her studies at Dusseldorf Fine Art Academy, she moved to the UK.
 Her work has been exhibited widely, including solo shows at FILET, London (2018), Kunsthalle, Dusseldorf, and IMMA, Dublin.
 She has held fellowships at the British School at Athens, ICI Redcar, EKWC Hertogenbosch, IMMA Dublin and the Sanskriti Foundation, New Delhi.
 In 2007 she published Irfaran, Travel and Work, a book, which focussed on the artist as globetrotting worker in the twenty-first century.
 Jurack has worked with young people towards the realisation of a suite of public sculptures on Merseyside, and currently is co-researching sculpture making in Dementia Care settings, whilst simultaneously developing a series of sculptures, that focus on our fractured relationship with the natural environment, especially the urban wild.